oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow/getting-started.md

 How it works?
 -------------

-Entity can have assigned workflow - it means that on entity view page there will be list of passed steps and allowed transition buttons.
+Entity can have assigned workflows - it means that on entity view page there will be list of passed steps and allowed transition buttons.
 When user clicks button with start transition (and submit transition form if it's exist) in the background a new instance of Workflow Item of specific Workflow is created.